Hey there Guys,

 What are the benefits of exercise?

 It is well documented that exercise is beneficial to health.
 In our modern world the amount of exercise we all take has become less and less.
 Cars are used more frequently and busy life styles have made incorporating exercise into life more difficult.
+Many people who have diabetes also have nerve pain, here is a guide on what you can do for nerve pain.
 Doctors as a whole frequently tell patients that they should “get some exercise”, but very few explain why.
 Today I want to share some of the benefits exercise can add to your life.

 - Exercise can help reduce the risk of heart attack and stroke by reducing bad fats in the blood, reducing blood pressure and increasing the resilience of the heart to deal with stress.

 - Exercise can help reduce weight, in particular belly fat which is associated with heart disease and diabetes.

 - Exercise can be a useful additive treatment for depression and anxiety.

 - Weight bearing exercise helps increase bone strength and reduce the chance of osteoporosis in men and women.

 - Exercise increases balance and can help reduce injuries from falls, particular in the elderly.

 - Most important to today’s discussion, if you are at risk of diabetes or are pre-diabetic, exercise can help stop the progression to diabetes.

 How does exercise help if you are diabetic or pre-diabetic?